Redmond O'Hanlon: Early life and education

+Though very religious when he was young, O'Hanlon became an atheist upon his discovery of the works of Charles Darwin.

+Career

-From 1970–74, O'Hanlon was a member of the literature panel of the Arts Council of Great Britain.
+From 1970 to 1974, O'Hanlon was a member of the literature panel of the Arts Council of Great Britain.

 He was elected a member of the Society for the Bibliography of Natural History in 1982, a Fellow of the Royal Geographical Society in 1984 and a Fellow of the Royal Society of Literature in 1993.
-For fifteen years he was the natural history editor of the Times Literary Supplement.
+For 15 years, he was the natural history editor of The Times Literary Supplement.

 O'Hanlon has become known for his journeys into some of the most remote jungles of the world, in Borneo, the Amazon basin and Congo.
 He has also written a harrowing account of a trip to the North Atlantic on a trawler.

-Between September 2009 and May 2010, Redmond O'Hanlon was a guest and co-presenter on the programme Beagle: In Darwin's wake for both Canvas in Belgium and VPRO Television in the Netherlands.
+Between September 2009 and May 2010, O'Hanlon was a guest and co-presenter on the programme Beagle: In Darwin's wake for both Canvas in Belgium and VPRO Television in the Netherlands.
 In the programme, the clipper Stad Amsterdam re-traced the route that Charles Darwin took aboard HMS Beagle (1831–36), a journey that played a seminal role in his thinking on evolution.

-He attended the Science & Technology Summit at the World Forum Convention Center in The Hague on 18 November 2010.
+O'Hanlon attended the Science & Technology Summit at the World Forum Convention Center in The Hague on 18 November 2010.
 Fellow Beagle shipmate Sarah Darwin was another featured guest at this convention.

-In November 2011 VPRO Television began broadcasting O'Hanlons helden (English: O'Hanlon's heroes).
+In November 2011, VPRO Television began broadcasting O'Hanlons helden (English: O'Hanlon's heroes).
 In this eight-part series O'Hanlon introduces the viewer to his heroes of the nineteenth century.
-The programme was awarded with the prestigious Dutch television award, De Zilveren Nipkowschijf (English: The Silver Nipkow disk).
+The programme was awarded the prestigious Dutch television award, De Zilveren Nipkowschijf (English: The Silver Nipkow disk).
 This Silver 1st prize is awarded annually by a professional jury to the best quality television programme.
-A second eight-part series of O'Hanlons helden was broadcast in the winter of 2013–2014.
+A second eight-part series of O'Hanlons helden was broadcast during the winter of 2013–2014.